Walter Berry (basketball): College career

 Berry played college basketball for his hometown college, St. John's University, with the then called St. John's Redmen.
 At St. John's he won the John Wooden Award, the Big East Men's Basketball Player of the Year award, plus the USBWA College Player of the Year award in 1986, after averaging 23 points and 11.1 rebounds per game.
 Berry, nicknamed, "The Truth", was also the second leading scorer on St. John's 1985 Final Four team.

 Professional career

 NBA

 Berry was selected by the Portland Trail Blazers with the 14th overall pick in the 1986 NBA draft.
 He only played 7 games for the Blazers before he was traded to the San Antonio Spurs in exchange for Kevin Duckworth.
 He spent three seasons in the NBA, from 1986 to 1989, with the Trail Blazers, Spurs, New Jersey Nets, and Houston Rockets.
-However, he did not get along with some of his coaches, including Larry Brown, while with the San Antonio Spurs.
+However, he did not get along with some of his coaches, including Mike Schuler while with the Portland Trail Blazers, Larry Brown (San Antonio Spurs) and Willis Reed (Nets).
 He was released by the New Jersey Nets, after failure to conform to team policy.
 He holds NBA career averages of 14.1 points and 4.7 rebounds per game.